United Way of the Klamath Basin has several volunteer committees that operate

 Caring people need to make "buddy" phone calls

 to shut-in seniors

-selected the 2013 Klamath Country Volunteer of the Year at the 20th annual
+selected the 2014 Klamath Country Volunteer of the Year at the 21st

-event held during national volunteer week.
-Twenty-seven volunteers and
+annual event held during national volunteer week.
+A record 40 volunteers

 organizations were recognized and received awards at the event for their

 Emily was nominated by Judy Story and Stephanie Harris and was awarded